FOA is a member of:

 What is The FOA?

 The FOA is a international non-profit educational organization that is chartered to promote professionalism in fiber optics through education, certification and standards.
 Founded in 1995 by a dozen prominent fiber optics trainers and industry personnel as a professional society for fiber optics and a source of independent certification, the FOA has grown to now being involved in numerous activities to educate the world about fiber optics and train the workers who design, build and operate the world's fiber optic networks.

-FOA is incorporated in the US, state of California, as a non-profit educational organization.
+FOA is incorporated in the US, state of California, as a non-profit educational organization - 501(c)(6).

 The FOA is not a training organization.
 FOA sets standards for the approved training organizations that provide training for FOA certification, training and certifying the instructors who give FOA approved courses and providing certification programs.
 In recognition of their excellence, FOA certifications are recognized by the US Department of Labor and organizations in most countries around the world.